storageos/storageos.github.io/_docs/manage/volumes.md

 ## List all volumes

-To view volumes, run:
+To view all volumes in all namespaces, run:

     storageos volume ls

-This command will print all volumes from all namespaces.

 ## Labels